BLCM/BLCMods/Pre Sequel Mods/Astor/Fixes/Supernova Missing Material Fix/ReadMe.md

 ### Optional Legendary Shield Properties Upgrade

-There is a toggle option to upgrade the *Material Grade Bonuses* from the *SuperNova* properties:
+There is a toggle option to upgrade the *SuperNova* basic stats (Capavity/Nova Damage/Nova Radius) to create a real legendary variant for more frequent supernova destruction.

 __No Upgrade:__ (shield properties similar to the Maliwan Legendary *Flame of the Firehawk* in BL2)